Exercises#

 b) A random day is chosen (all days of the week are equally likely to be selected), and a random interval of length one hour is selected on the chosen day.
 It is observed that I did not receive any emails in that interval.
 What is the probability that the chosen day is a weekday?

-a) Let \(X\) be the number of emails received on a weekend, in a time interval of length \(1\) minute.
-Then \(X \sim \text{Poisson}(\frac{1}{30})\) has a Poisson distribution with parameter \(\lambda = \frac{1}{30}\).
+a) Let X be the number of emails received on a weekend, in a time interval of length 1 minute.
+Then XPoisson(130) has a Poisson distribution with parameter λ=130.

 In Poisson’s Assumptions, the linearity assumption states that the probability of an event occurring is proportional to the length of the time period.
-As a consequence, the value of \(\lambda\) is proportional to the length of the time period.
+As a consequence, the value of λ is proportional to the length of the time period.

-This should be intuitive because \(\lambda\) is the average number of occurences of an event in a time period \(T\).
-Thus, if in \(1\) minute, there is \(\frac{1}{30}\) email, then in \(240\) minutes (4 hours), there should be \(8\) emails.
+This should be intuitive because λ is the average number of occurences of an event in a time period T. Thus, if in 1 minute, there is 130 email, then in 240 minutes (4 hours), there should be 8 emails.

 We can rephrase our initial statement as follows:

-Let \(X\) be the number of emails received on a weekend, in a time interval of length \(4\) hours.
-Then \(X \sim \text{Poisson}(8)\) has a Poisson distribution with parameter \(\lambda = 8\).
+Let X be the number of emails received on a weekend, in a time interval of length 4 hours.
+Then XPoisson(8) has a Poisson distribution with parameter λ=8.

-Subsequently, the probability of getting no emails in a time interval of length \(4\) hours is given by
+Subsequently, the probability of getting no emails in a time interval of length 4 hours is given by

-b) Let \(X\) be the number of emails received on a weekday, in a time interval of length \(1\) hour, and \(X \sim \poisson \lpar 60 \times \frac{1}{6} \rpar = \poisson(10)\).
+b) Let X be the number of emails received on a weekday, in a time interval of length 1 hour, and XPoisson(60×16)=Poisson(10).

-Let \(Y\) be the number of emails received on a weekend, in a time interval of length \(1\) hour, and \(Y \sim \poisson \lpar 60 \times \frac{1}{30} \rpar = \poisson(2)\).
+Let Y be the number of emails received on a weekend, in a time interval of length 1 hour, and YPoisson(60×130)=Poisson(2).

-Let \(Z\) be the disjoint union of \(X\) and \(Y\), and \(Z = X \sqcup Y\). \(Z\) is also a random variable with a Poisson distribution \(Z \sim \poisson(12)\).
+Let Z be the disjoint union of X and Y, and Z=XY.
+Z is also a random variable with a Poisson distribution ZPoisson(12).
 This is a consequence of the the additivity property in Poisson’s Property 17.

-Now we can further decompose \(W\) to \(W = W_1 \sqcup W_2\), where \(W_1\) is the random variable that indicates whether the chosen day is a weekday, and \(W_2\) is the random variable that indicates whether the chosen day is a weekend.
-Note in particular that, \(W\) is a random variable, a function \(W: \S \to \R\), where \(\S\) is the sample space, and \(\R\) is the range of \(W\), as indicated in Definition 14.
+Now we can further decompose W to W=W1W2, where W1 is the random variable that indicates whether the chosen day is a weekday, and W2 is the random variable that indicates whether the chosen day is a weekend.
+Note in particular that, W is a random variable, a function W:ΩR, where Ω is the sample space, and R is the range of W, as indicated in Definition 14.

-The sample space \(\S\) is just the set of days in a week, where we denote as \(\S = \lset 1, 2, 3, 4, 5, 6, 7 \rset\).
+The sample space Ω is just the set of days in a week, where we denote as Ω={1,2,3,4,5,6,7}.

-Similarly, \(Z\) has a sample space that can be understood as the disjoint union of the sample spaces of \(X\) and \(Y\).
-This is important as we want to invoke the Law of Total Probability.
+Similarly, Z has a sample space that can be understood as the disjoint union of the sample spaces of X and Y. This is important as we want to invoke the Law of Total Probability.

 Now we can formulate the problem as follows:

-which means what is the probability of a chosen day is a weekday given that I did not receive any emails in the time interval of \(1\) hour of a random chosen week.
+which means what is the probability of a chosen day is a weekday given that I did not receive any emails in the time interval of 1 hour of a random chosen week.

 By Bayes’ Theorem (Definition 13), we have that

-where \(\defb\)’s \(e^{-10}\) is derived from the Poisson formula when \(\lambda = 10\), because \(\P \lsq Z = 0 \lvert W_1 \rsq = \P \lsq X = 0 \rsq = e^{-10}\) since conditional probability shrinked the sample space of \(Z\) to \(X\); the \(\frac{5}{7}\) is just the probability of a chosen day is a weekday.
+where =(b)’s e10 is derived from the Poisson formula when λ=10, because P[Z=0|W1]=P[X=0]=e10 since conditional probability shrinked the sample space of Z to X; the 57 is just the probability of a chosen day is a weekday.

 With this, we have solved the problem,